Journey to the West: Creation and authorship

-The 1592 edition of Journey to the West, published by Jinling's Shidetang Hall, is considered the earliest version of the book.
+The 1592 edition of Journey to the West, published by Jinling's Shidetang Hall, is considered the earliest extant printed version of the book.
 It features captioned cross-page illustrations depicting various scenes.

 The modern 100-chapter form of Journey to the West dates from the 16th century.
-Embellished stories based on Xuanzang's journey to India had circulated through oral storytelling for centuries.
+Embellished stories based on Xuanzang's journey to India had circulated in China through oral storytelling for centuries.
 They appeared in book form as early as the Southern Song dynasty (1127–1279).
 The Yongle Encyclopedia, completed in 1408, contains excerpts of a version of the story written in colloquial Chinese.
-The earliest surviving edition of Journey to the West was published in Nanjing in 1592.
-Two earlier editions were published between 1522 and 1566, but no copies of them survived.
+The earliest surviving edition of Journey to the West was published in 1592 in Nanjing.
+Two earlier editions were published between 1522 and 1566, but no copies of them survive.

 The authorship of Journey to the West is traditionally ascribed to Wu Cheng'en, but the question is complicated by the fact that much of the novel's material originated from folk tales.
 Anthony C. Yu, writing in 2012, warned that "this vexing dispute over the novel's authorship, similar to that on the priority of its textual versions, see-sawed back and forth for nearly a century without resolution."
 Hu Shih, literary scholar, former Chancellor of Peking University, and then Ambassador to the United States, wrote in 1942 that the novel was thought to have been written and published anonymously by Wu Cheng'en.
 He reasoned that the people of Wu's hometown attributed it to him early on, and kept records to that effect as early as 1625; thus, claimed Hu, Journey to the West was one of the earliest Chinese novels for which the authorship is officially documented.